PinataMostGrim/grimagents_cli/readme.md

 ## Notes
-Both `grimagents` and `training_wrapper` initiate training using a Pipenv process call and both initiate training with the project's root folder set as the current working directory. `training_wrapper` potentially works with Linux but is untested while `grimagents` requires Windows.
+Both `grimagents` and `training_wrapper` initiate training using a Pipenv process call and both initiate training with the current working directory set to the project's root folder. `training_wrapper` potentially works with Linux but is untested while `grimagents` requires Windows.

 Log files are written into `grim-agents\logs` by default, but this can be changed in `settings.py`.
-A limited amount of `mlagent-learn`'s output is sent to stdout so only that portion will be captured in the log file.
+A limited amount of `mlagent-learn`'s output is sent to `stdout` so only that portion will be captured by the log file.